rlopez19781978/pure-planck-quantization/Universe_ROL.md

 ---

-## IX.
+## VII.
 CONCLUSIONS: THE DEFINITIVE LAWS OF THE ROL MATRIX

 The technical and mathematical development codified in this research establishes three absolute truths about the cosmos: